-Originally from Australia, Matthew McDonald moved to Berlin in 2000 to study at the Karajan-Akademie of the Philharmonic Orchestra.
-Following this training, he became principal double bass of the Danish National Symphony Orchestra, Ensemble Modern, the Berlin Radio Symphony Orchestra, the Deutsches Symphonie-Orchester Berlin and, since 2009, the Berlin Philharmonic Orchestra.
+In 2000, he went to Berlin to study at the Karajan Academy of the Berliner Philharmoniker (the Berlin Philharmonic).
+After graduating, he became principal double bass of the DR Symfoni Orkestret (Danish National Symphony Orchestra), the Ensemble Modern, the Rundfunk-Sinfonieorchester Berlin (the Berlin Radio Symphony Orchestra), the Deutsches Symphonie-Orchester Berlin and, since 2009, the Berliner Philharmoniker (the Berlin Philharmonic).

 As a chamber musician he has played with many musicians, including Kavakos, Tetzlaff, Kuusisto, Liebeck, Dean, Altstaedt, Gerhardt, Steckel, Brendel, Fellner, Cooper, Vlatkovic, Barborak, Padmore, and with the Kuss Quartett, Trio Atos, Ensemble 360, and Philharmonisches Oktett Berlin (the Berlin Philharmonic Octet).
 He is also frequently invited to play with the Skride Piano Quartet.
 The Royal Concertgebouw and the London Symphony Orchestra have also asked him to play as a double bass soloist.